 We have a Staff Governor who is selected by all the staff at school.
 The staff Governor is well place to understand staff views and remind the Governing body how matters being discussed affect staff.
 They also help the Governing body communicate effectively with staff through regular feedback at staff meetings.

-During the term we meet in smaller committees to focus in detail on:
+During the term we meet in smaller groups and undertake visits to focus in detail on:

-- Measures are in place to individualise learning to allow all children to make good progress whatever their starting point
+- Measures are in place to personalise learning to allow all children to make good progress whatever their starting point

 - Staff are trained and supported and objectives and reviews are in place that reflect the school’s aims